‘The Young And The Restless’ Spoilers Weekly Video Preview: Phyllis Blackmails The Abbotts

 The Young and the Restless spoilers weekly video preview shows that Phyllis has big plans to ensure the Abbott boys get precisely what they deserve.
-Plus, Billy and Victoria make out in Vegas while Lola offers herself to Kyle in Genoa City, and Sharon wonders why Rey kept Mia’s pregnancy from her.
+Billy and Victoria make out in Vegas while Lola offers herself to Kyle in Genoa City, and Sharon wonders why Rey kept Mia’s pregnancy from her.

 Sharon (Sharon Case) confronts Rey (Jordi Vilasuso) about Mia’s (Noemi Gonzalez) pregnancy.
 Rey protests that he’s not even sure the baby is his because Mia also slept with Arturo (Jason Canela).
 The Inquisitr reported that Sharon questions things with Rey after she learns that he kept Mia’s news from him.
 However, Sharon decides to draw a line in the sand with Mia, and in the end, Sharon has to take Rey’s wife to the hospital when she starts having pains.
 While there, Mia is shocked to learn that she’s 12 weeks pregnant.